CST–Panvel fast corridor: Cost

 The project is estimated to cost ₹14561 crore.
 The cost will be shared equally by the MRVC and the Government of Maharashtra.

 Infrastructure

 Rolling stock

-Unlike the Mumbai Suburban Railway, rolling stock on the line will be air-conditioned.
+Unlike the Mumbai Suburban Railway, rolling stock on the line was supposed to be air-conditioned.

 Operations

 Frequency

 The frequency of train services is estimated at 4.5–5 minutes.
 The MRVC plans to operate 25 during peak hours.
 End-to-end travel time on the line will be 50 minutes.
-A trip from CST to Panvel on the existing Harbour Line takes 90 minutes.
+A trip from CST to Panvel on the existing Harbour Line takes 150 minutes.

 Stations

 The line is proposed to have 11 stations.